RISHAD-prog/Problem_solving/README.md

 ***
-This repo contains the leetcode problems and its solutions I have truied in different languages.
+*This repo contains the leetcode problems and its solutions I have tried in different programming languages.